dlfelps/dlfelps.github.io/_posts/2024-08-01-generative.md

 # Conditional Image Generation (Stable Diffusion)

-The final piece needed to build Stable Diffusion is control.
 Up to this point we have not had any control over what kind of bird gets synthesized.
 The final step is to condition the DDPM on another input (usually text, but it could also be another image).
 NOTE: In order to train such a model, the training data would require both text and captions.
-The CUB-2011 dataset does not provide captions and I also discovered that significantly more compute is needed to train the latent models so I will use a pretrained Stable Diffusion model from Huggingface.
+The CUB-2011 dataset does not provide captions and I also discovered that significantly more compute is needed to train the latent models so I will use a pretrained Stable Diffusion model.

 <img src="/assets/images/generative_figure4.png" alt="stable diffusion" width="600"/>